Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Best for: Those who are willing to tinker or businesses with a dedicated information technology (IT) professional

 KeePass is one of the few always-free password managers.
 Given this and all its functionality — despite requiring a bit more setup work — it’s a top contender for the best free password manager.
-But does it deserve a spot on the best password managers overall list?
+But does it deserve a spot on the list of the best password managers?
 I have doubts.

 Alongside Bitwarden, KeePass only compares in terms of security and price.
 I was impressed with KeePass’s security measures, but I’m not sure they’re above and beyond enough to compensate for its limitations.

-Bitwarden, on the other hand, is a clear contender for overall best password manager.
-While you have to pay for a Premium plan to get all of the features, even its Free tier plan provides all the functionality most individuals could want.
+Bitwarden, on the other hand, is a clear contender for the best password manager overall.
+While you have to pay for a Premium plan to get all of the features, even its free tier plan provides all the functionality most individuals could want.

 It has one of the widest platform compatibilities I’ve seen among password managers, a smooth and easy-to-use interface, reliable form-filling, diverse 2FA, and top-end security.